technologiespro/xbts-faucet/README.md

-# xbts-faucet
+# Faucet XBTS DEX

-Faucet XBTS DEX
+The faucet is used to pay the registration fee for new users.